Snshadow/ntfs-ea/README.md

 ```

 ## Executables
 This package has two executables for accessing EA from file.
-Source files can be found in cmd directory.
+Binary files can be found in release page.

 ※ _"github.com/josephspurrier/goversioninfo" package used to set information for exe._

+_P.S.: Microsoft Defender has a tendency to flag golang compiled exe as trojan malware, but it's a false positive.
+If you are concerned, you can look at the source file in the cmd directory and build it yourself._

 _usage_
 ~~~